 Contact Us for a Consultation

 If you are facing a sex offense charge, you have to ensure you hire a legal team with experience.
-The team at Scott & Nolder Law Firm is here to defend you in court to ensure your rights are protected and that you receive a fair outcome.
+The team at Steven S. Nolder Law Firm is here to defend you in court to ensure your rights are protected and that you receive a fair outcome.
 Please reach out to us today to schedule a consultation where we can discuss your case.